 3. Larousse Patisserie and Baking

-As an avid baker myself, I believe that traditional techniques should be used every time.
-Using short cuts can often lead to a disastrous fail later.
+As an avid baker, I believe traditional techniques should be used every time.
+Using shortcuts can often lead to a disastrous failure later.
 So, what's the best way to learn these techniques?
 Well, by baking, of course!
-One a wrong move or too much of one ingredient, your recipe may turn into something completely different.
-And so, baking truly lets us learn the traditional and fundamental cooking techniques while instilling culinary discipline, which is why I highly recommend Larousse Patisserie and Baking.
+If you alter a recipe too much or add too much of one ingredient, your recipe may turn into something completely different.
+And so, baking truly lets us learn traditional and fundamental cooking techniques while instilling culinary discipline, which is why I highly recommend Larousse Patisserie and Baking.
 This book contains numerous recipes and a detailed step-by-step guide to basic and more skilled bakery items.
 Can't figure out how to make the perfect cake?
 Consult this book.
 You added fruit to your cake, and it keeps sinking to the bottom?
-Consult this book (hint, keep your cake in the fridge 15 minutes before baking).
+Consult this book (hint, keep your cake in the fridge for 15 minutes before baking).

 4. Le Repertoire De La Cuisine